jugstalt/docs-gviewonline/en/source/setup/config-webapps.rst

   often suffices for small teams.
 This method does not provide advanced security policies and should be used only for applications within an intranet or confined areas.

-  Deploying **gView.Web** over the Internet should not be considered with this method.
+  Deploying **gView.WebApps** over the Internet should not be considered with this method.

 * ``oidc``: OpenID Connect is another method of authentication.
 In this case, users log in through an external authentication service.
 This generally offers higher security,